Spanier--Whitehead duality in the K(2)-local category at p=2

 The $K(1)$-local Spanier--Whitehead dual of $E_1^{hC_2}$ is shown to be \cite{HahnMitchell}

 thus allowing us to rewrite the fiber sequence above as

 Now let $n=2$ and $p=3$.
 There exists a fiber sequence (see \cite{Beh})

-where $Q(2)$ is built from $E_2^{h\tmfg}$ and $E_2^{hD_8}$ ($\tmfg$ is the maximal finite subgroup of $\GG_2$ and $D_{8}$ is another finite subgroup isomorphic to the dihedral group of order 8, see \cite{GHMR} for details on structure of these subgroups and for the resolution which inspired \cite{Beh}).
-Hence $E_2^{h\tmfg}, E_2^{hD_8}$ and their Spanier--Whitehead duals can be thought of as building blocks for $L_{K(2)}S^0$ at $p=3.$ In the same paper \cite{Beh} it is proved that
+where $Q(2)$ is built from $E_2^{h\tmfg}$ and $E_2^{hD_8}$ ($\tmfg$ is the maximal finite subgroup of $\GG_2$ and $D_{8}$ is another finite subgroup isomorphic to the dihedral group of order 8, see \cite{GHMR} for details on structure of these subgroups).
+Hence $E_2^{h\tmfg}, E_2^{hD_8}$ and their Spanier--Whitehead duals can be thought of as building blocks for $L_{K(2)}S^0$ at $p=3.$ In \cite{Beh} it is proved that

-It was conjectured by Behrens that at $n=p=2$ an analog of \eqref{eq:Behrens-fiber-seq} should be true and that there is a decomposition of $L_{K(2)}S^0$ in terms of spectra built from $E_2^{h\tmfg}, E_2^{hC_6}$ and $E_2^{hC_4}$ (see more on these subgroups of $\GG_2$ at $p=2$ in Section \ref{section:Background}) and their Spanier--Whitehead duals.
-The first step in proving such a result is the identification of Spanier--Whitehead duals of relevant spectra.
+It was conjectured (\cite{Beh}) that at $n=p=2$ an analog of \eqref{eq:Behrens-fiber-seq} should be true and that there is a decomposition of $L_{K(2)}S^0$ in terms of spectra built from $E_2^{h\tmfg}, E_2^{hC_6}$ and $E_2^{hC_4}$ (see more on these subgroups of $\GG_2$ at $p=2$ in Section \ref{section:Background}) and their Spanier--Whitehead duals.
+The first step in proving such a result is the identification of the Spanier--Whitehead duals of the relevant spectra.
 The main result of this paper is the following 2-primary statement which is analogous to the 3-primary case, perhaps hinting at common underlying structures. \begin{theorem} Let $p=2$ and let $F$ be a finite subgroup of the Morava stabilizer group $\GG_2.$ Then there is a $K(2)$-local equivalence \end{theorem}